CanDIG/candig-data-portal/README.md

 npm install
 ```

 The file `.env.development` is where you specify API Servers and site-specific variables.

 -   `REACT_APP_KATSU_API_SERVER`: Path to the Katsu API.
 -   `REACT_APP_CANDIG_SERVER`: Path to the candig-server API.
 -   `REACT_APP_BASE_NAME`: The prepending path of your server.
 For example, if you would like your app to be available at `/v2/data-portal`, you should specify the aforementioned value here.
 By default, the app will be running at root.
 -   `REACT_APP_SITE_LOCATION`: If you specify `BCGSC` or `UHN`, the app will display the logo of respective institution.
+-   `GENERATE_SOURCEMAP`: Removes map fodlers from build when set to false

 After this you can start the application by running **npm start**

 Note that if you change any of the variables above, you need to restart your server for them to be in effect.

 ```
 npm start
 ```